nicholaswmin/mock-repo/README.md

 ## Usage

-This module provides an ES6 Class with 2 methods that are most commonly present in Repositories.
+This module exports an ES6 Class with simple methods that are most commonly present in Repositories.
+You can `extend` if you need more methods.

-The 3 methods are:

 - `insert()`

-Simply adds an item, even it already exists by `primary_key`
+Adds an item, even it already exists by `primary_key`

 - `upsert()`

-You guessed it.
-If you provide the same object twice to this method, with identical `primary_key`, the repo will update the existing object, instead of creating a new one, otherwise it just inserts it.
+If the provided object pre-exists by `primary_key`, then the repo will update the existing object, otherwise it just inserts it.

 - `get()`

-Simply fetches an item by some specified key.
-You can include multiple criteria, but be aware that ALL criteria must match (it simulates an SQL `andWhere()`)
+Returns an item by some specified criteria.

+You can include multiple criteria, but be aware that *all* criteria must match (it simulates an SQL `andWhere()`).
-`MockRepo` is an ES6 Class you can `extend` if you need more methods.

 ### Example

+In the following example we are going to:

+- Insert a user with `name` 'John Doe' and `id_user` 1.
+- Then update his `name` to 'John Doooe'.
+- Then get him back by the `id_user` we used when we first inserted him.

 ```javascript